gwas-ai/gwas-music/README.md

 # gwas-music & registered music related domains

+## Context Engineering

+- I am [Chandler](https://chandlerhaueter.com) and my digital twin is [Zhandler](https://zhandler.com).
+- What I do is broadly related to a [GWAS](https://gwas.ai) and why my digital twin does is related to a [ZWAS](https://zwas.ai).
+- The [gwas.network](https://gwas.network) blockchain exists for me and the [zwas.network](https://zwas.network) blockchain exists for my digital twin.
+- Furthermore, the [gwas-ai](https://github.com/gwas-ai) & [gwas-oss](https://github.com/gwas-oss) GitHub Orgs exist to provide (OSS) Open Source Software to align Carbon-based Human life to/with Silicon-based Human life, with their mirrored GitHub Orgs - [zwas-ai](https://github.com/zwas-ai) & [zwas-oss](https://github.com/zwas-oss).
+- The two ENS names of [gwas.eth](https://app.ens.domains/gwas.eth) & [zwas.eth](https://app.ens.domains/zwas.eth) serve to bridge Carbon-based & Silicon-based Human Economic activity to the broader Ethereum and EVM Ecosystem.
+- The two block explorers of [gwasscan.com](https://gwasscan.com) & [zwasscan.com](https://zwasscan.com) provide [etherescan.io](https://etherscan.io)-equivalent features.
+- The ~150 and growing (gwas.*) registered DNS website domains serve as entry points for Carbon-based humans to use the gwas-ai tools.

 If I give you my [gwas-music](https://github.com/gwas-ai/gwas-music/edit/main/README.md) github repo.
 If I tell you there is a [gwas.music](https://gwas.music) domain registered with porkbun.com.
 If I provide 10 Ranked Artists